Double-decker bus: Spain

 Double-decker buses were introduced in 2014 in Bilbao by the city bus operator Bilbobus.
 They are not the first double deck vehicles in the city as ex-London Transport Q1 trolleybuses were sold to Bilbao after the end of London trolleybus operations in 1962 and were operated until the system's closure in 1978.
 Initially, six vehicles are operating on Bilbobus route 56.
 They have a capacity of 132 passengers - 80 seated and fifty standing.

 Sweden

 Sweden bought in 1965 50 Leyland Atlantean double-decker buses with Park Royal bodies.
 Leyland claimed they were the first double-decker buses with one man operation.
 They had two staircases and two pairs of doors.
 The Atlanteans were not replaced at the end of their revenue service life in 1974.
-Recently, however, in 2011 double-deckers returned to Sweden on revenue duties with VDL Synergy on in the SL 676 Stockholm Östra - Norrtälje line.
+However, in 2011 double-deckers returned to Sweden on revenue duties with VDL Synergy on in the SL 676 Stockholm Östra - Norrtälje line.
 Norrtälje is located around 70 km north of Stockholm.